 What types components do people select for their outdoor kitchen spaces?

-Most of the time you’re going to have a gas grill or egg cooker, which is a now popular, basically a trendy barbecue pit.
-Other items include a sink and refrigerator, TV.
+Most of the time you’re going to have a gas grill or egg cooker, which is a now popular style for barbecue pits.
+Other items include a sink and refrigerator, with a TV.
 Usually they have a fire pit or a fire place, either gas or log.
 And then for seating, a couple of couches, plus a table & chairs.
-Most of the time these outdoor living areas are enjoyed in the evenings, with family & friends.
+Most of the time these outdoor living areas are enjoyed in the evenings with family & friends!

-Do most people do a covering or some sort roof?
+Do most people have a covering or roof structure?

 Do some people extend their house roof?

-Yes, when possible we’re going to aim to use these.
+Yes they do.
+Whenever possible we’re going to aim to use these existing lines of the home.
 Most of the time we do them, we tie into the house, add on matching trim boards and painting to make it look like it was there originally, perfectly cohesive with the existing appearance.
 Some other structures are basically freestanding.
 They may be away from the house side, near the swimming pool or on another side of the court yard.
 We’ve completed every possible outdoor construction variation.

 When a outdoor living area is far from the house or detached, is it difficult to extend electricity, gas lines?
 Is that something your company does?

 Extending these lines is not a problem to reach outdoor environments almost anywhere on your property .
 One significant caution, in many subdivisions, the back 10 feet off of the fence contains an easement for utilities.
 So we have to stay off of there, but we can build up to that point.
 We definitely avoid getting into the utilities and having to go in there and dig them up.
 If a home owner builds something in the way they have the right just to destroy it to get to their utility.
 Once our team is out there on your property, it’s pretty easy to figure out for all that is. .